Join the lab!

 Undergraduate researchers in the Grman Lab will be expected to work alongside other lab members to design and implement an independent project as well as contribute to lab projects.
 You will get support and mentoring at all stages of the research process, from coming up with a feasible project to collecting and analyzing data and presenting our results.
 You will be strongly encouraged to present the results of your work at the EMU Undergraduate Symposium and to help co-author any publications that arise from our work.

 There are a couple of ways to get involved in research in the lab as an undergraduate.

 Regardless of the way you get involved, keep in mind that it is difficult, especially in ecology, to complete a meaningful, stand-alone project in a single semester.
 Research in the lab works best when you commit for at least a year, ideally two or more.
 During your time in the lab, you can alternate among volunteer status, research for credit, and funded research to find a balance that works for your situation.

 For graduate students:

 Students will likely be admitted through Eastern Michigan University’s programs for Master of Science in Ecology, Evolution and Organismal Biology (EEOB) or Master of Science in Biology – General (BIOG).
-It is a good idea to contact Dr. Grman well in advance of application deadlines to begin discussing how your research interests would mesh well with ongoing projects in the lab.
+It is a good idea to contact Dr. Grman well in advance of application deadlines to begin discussing how your research interests would mesh with ongoing projects in the lab.